 In February 1637 the prices decreased for the first time in years.
 The investors were empty, the promises could not be fulfilled.
 The first unsuccessful auction took place in Haarlem.
 Later the bubble burst in Alkmaar, Hoorn and other Dutch cities.
 Buyers could not meet their payment obligations, sellers could not deliver.
 They had sold each other nothing but hot air.
 The trade had been speculation.

 Luckily, fate gave the investors a windfall.
 The buyers did not have to pay their debts as long the seller could not meet its obligations.
 The court accepted no more cases about tulips.
 By doing nothing, the judges prevented quite a few bankruptcies.
 The tulips were buried in the ground.
 Although the tulip trade was often mocked by poets and comedians, prices would stabilize and eventually tulips cultivation became a respectable industry.

 Bulb bubbles after the tulip mania

 The hype that was created around tulips had much to do with the novelty of the product.
 People did not know the tulip bulbs yet, so they could not know their value.
 This was not the last bubble in bulb history.
 In the 18th century, hyacinths became hip and a new bubble arose, which burst in 1737, precisely a century later.
 More recently lilies and gladioli were the object of speculation.
 It went wrong in other industries as well: the new internet caused a bubble in the early 21st century.

-The history of the tulip is shown in Fluwel's Tulpenland, our cheerful theme park dedicated to the tulip.
+The history of the tulip is shown in Land van Fluwel, our cheerful theme park dedicated to the tulip.
 Follow the long voyage of the tulip and experience the madness of tulip mania, between reconstructed canalside houses.
 Fluwel does even more.
 On our site you can read more about the history of flower bulbs.
 Fluwel stands in a long tradition – but tulip mania is over now!